Cyclone1070/docsreader/src/tailwind/README.md

-## What It DoesThis set of scripts converts the Tailwind CSS documentation website into clean, AI-consumable markdown files.This set of scripts converts the Tailwind CSS documen### Intermediate Output
+## What It DoesThis set of scripts converts the Tailwind CSS documentation website into clean, AI-consumable markdown files.